mcollina/node-eps/XXX-asyncwrap-api.md

 operation is complete no fd can be assigned to the `TCPWrap` instance.

-### Constructor: `AsyncHook`
+### Constructor: `AsyncHook(callbacks)`

 The `AsyncHook` constructor returns an instance that contains information about the callbacks that are to fire during specific asynchronous events in the lifetime of the event loop.
 The focal point of these calls centers around the lifetime of `AsyncWrap`.
 These callbacks will also be called to emulate the lifetime of handles and requests that do not fit this model.
-For example, `HTTPPARSER` instances are recycled to improve performance.
-So the `destroy()` callback would be called manually after a connection is done using it, just before it's placed back into the unused resource pool.
+For example, `HTTPParser` instances are recycled to improve performance.
+So the `destroy()` callback would be called manually after a connection is done using it.
+Just before it's placed back into the unused resource pool.

 All callbacks are optional.
-So if only resource cleanup needs to be tracked then only the `destroy()` callback needs to be passed.
+So, for example, if only resource cleanup needs to be tracked then only the `destroy()` callback needs to be passed.

 **Error Handling**: If any callback throws the application will print the stack trace and exit.
 The exit path does follow that of any uncaught exception,